stripe/rainier/docs/tour.md

 ## `fit`

-Just like every Rainier model has one or more parameters with priors, every Rainier model uses some observational data to update our belief about the values of those parameters (again, if your model doesn't have this, you're probably using the wrong library).
+Just like every Rainier model has one more more parameters with priors, every Rainier model uses some observational data to update our belief about the values of those parameters (again, if your model doesn't have this, you're probably using the wrong library).

 Let's say that we have some data that represents the last week's worth of sales on a website, at (we believe) a constant daily rate, and we'd like to know how many sales we might get tomorrow.
 Here's our data: